 Feel free to download and share the FREE walking tour MAP below.

-Star this map on your mobile phone & it will automatically save in your Google Maps.
-We would need this map for this walk.
+Star this map on your mobile phone, and it will automatically save in your Google Maps.
+We will need this map for this walk.

-6. Picnic – Feel free to pack a sandwich or fruit with you and plenty of water.
-Lots of spots where you can stop for a snack.
+6. Picnic: Feel free to pack a sandwich or fruit and plenty of water.
+There are lots of spots where you can stop for a snack.

 Embarcadero, which originated from the Spanish word “embarcar,” meaning to embark, is the thoroughfare that runs along the easternmost section of San Francisco adjacent to the bay.